SanthoshToorpu/Audio-Classififcation/README.md

 ## 1. Dataset

 The project utilizes the ESC-50 dataset, a collection of 2000 environmental audio recordings equally distributed across 50 classes.
 Each class represents a different sound event, making it suitable for audio classification tasks.
-You can find the dataset [here](link_to_dataset).
+You can find the dataset [here]([link_to_dataset](https://github.com/karolpiczak/ESC-50)).

 ## 2. Source